 Rotterdam Lode

-This lode was owned by Hans Christian Rasumussen, a Danish immigrant who owned multiple mine sites in the area.
-Mine sites like this dimple Cerrillos Hills State Park in the hundreds but the bulk of mineral production took place northeast of the park.
-While claim records are not clear on what minerals were extracted here, it was likely was lead or galena.
+This claim belonged to Hans Christian Rasumussen, a Danish immigrant who owned multiple mine sites in the area.
+Mine sites like this are scattered across Cerrillos Hills in the hundreds, but the bulk of mineral production took place north and east of the park.
+While claim records are vague on the minerals were extracted here, it was likely was galena.

 Clues in the Cut

-As miners flowed into Los Cerrillos, so did the need for firewood and building materials.
+As the mining boom gained momentum, so did the need for firewood and building materials.
 Many of the junipers from that time are long gone but some of their stumps remain.
-The miners would have had simple tools like axes and hatches.
-Modern cutting tools like chainsaws cut in straight lines while axes and hatches cut in jagged formations.
-Taking a closer look at this juniper, what do you think happened to it?
+The miners had simple tools like axes and hatches.
+Modern cutting tools like chainsaws cut in straight lines while axes and hatchets leave jagged marks.
+Take a closer look at this juniper, what do you think happened to it?

 Jane Calvin Sanchez Mineral Spring Ascent

 You are at the foot of the Jane Calvin Sanchez Trail.
 You're entering the north entrance, near the mineral spring.
-This riparian zone hosts a variety of plantlife including cottonwoods, cattails, wild clover, coyote willow and even minature orchids.
-As you make your way up the switchbacks, notice how the plantlife changes from plants that thrive near water to those that thrive without.
+This riparian zone hosts a variety of plant life including cottonwoods, cattails, wild clover, coyote willow and even miniature orchids.
+As you make your way up the switchbacks, notice how the plant life changes from species that thrive near water to those that thrive without.
 Be sure to look back and admire the golden leaves of the cottonwoods.
-During the fall, the turn brilliant yellow and flicker in the autumn breeze.
+During autumn, they turn brilliant yellow and flicker in the breeze.